patriciafiona/JuaraAndroid/README.md

 If you are curious about learning UI development with Jetpack Compose, Google have two pathways that you can try!
 Complete [Compose Camp for beginners](https://developer.android.com/courses/android-basics-compose/course) and [Compose Camp for Expert](https://developer.android.com/courses/jetpack-compose/course).

-Also, now we have another platform to discuss about #JuaraAndroid in Google Developer Communitiy Indonesia!
+Also, now we have another platform to discuss about #JuaraAndroid in Google Developer Community Indonesia!
 Wanna join us?
 Join the [Discord](https://discord.com/invite/zM6V4REz) group now!

 ## Table of Contents
 | Season      | Details  | Periode  | Poster  | Project Link |